 Head to Taylors Falls this weekend for some festive holiday fun with the family!
-The annual Taylors Falls Lighting Festival takes place November 29th and 30th as well as December 1st (Friday – Sunday).
+The annual Taylors Falls Lighting Festival takes place November 26 through 28.

 There’s a parade Friday night at 6 pm, plus lots of other activities including Santa appearances, free horse drawn wagon rides, puppet shows, and lots more.

-The Friday, Saturday and Sunday Festival includes craft fairs, Christmas at the 1855 Folsom House Museum, a private historic home, a puppet show, an ecumenical Choral Vesper Service, family Bingo, a Poetry and StorySlam, Irish music and dancing and the St. Croix Valley Orchestra.
+The Friday, Saturday and Sunday Festival includes craft fairs, Christmas at the 1855 Folsom House Museum, a private historic home, a puppet show, an ecumenical Choral Vesper Service, family Bingo, Irish music and dancing and the St. Croix Valley Orchestra.

-Each year the Lighting Festival produces a limited edition ornament around the festival theme and is available for $12 at Coffee Talk, Taylors Falls Bead Store, Barb’s Family Hair Care, Juneberry Cafe and various Lighting Festival events.
+Each year the Lighting Festival produces a limited edition ornament around the festival theme and is available at various businesses and Lighting Festival events.
 Visit the ornament page for more information.